For many renters, the personal information rental agencies ask for as part of the screening process can seem a bit much.

-"Most people aren't listed," says Yaelle Caspi, policy officer at the Tenants Union of Victoria.
+"Most people aren't listed," Yaelle Caspi told us, speaking in her capacity as a policy officer at the Tenants Union of Victoria.

 "It can pretty much lock people out of the private rental market," she says.
 "In some cases listings result in tenants having to move interstate, move into unsuitable accommodation like caravan parks, or even homelessness."